-As a labor and delivery nurse, I get asked by expectant moms how far apart my kids are.
+As a labor and delivery nurse, I get asked by expectant moms how far apart are my kids.
 I often get wide eyes — they’re awfully far apart (although certainly not as far apart as some).
 For your info, my kids are 5, 11 and 14 — at this moment in time.
 I have 9 years between the first and the last, with only one in between them.

 And that’s how God wanted it.